Li-Yau type inequality for curves in any codimension: Introduction

-The study of the bending energy $B$ is initiated by D.\ Bernoulli and L.\ Euler in the 18th century for modelling planar elastic rods, but still ongoing; see e.g.\ \cite{Love1944,Truesdell1983,Sachkov2008,Miura2020} and references therein.
-Corresponding variational solutions are called elastic curves or elasticae, and the known classification of them plays a key role in our study.
+The study of the bending energy $B$ was initiated by D.\ Bernoulli and L.\ Euler in the 18th century for modelling planar elastic rods, but is still ongoing; see e.g.\ \cite{Love1944,Truesdell1983,Sachkov2008,Miura2020} and references therein.
+Corresponding variational solutions are called elastic curves or elasticae, and their known classification plays a key role in our study.
 Our results have direct applications to more modern subjects such as elastic flows and elastic networks.
-In Section \ref{sect:elasticflow}, we apply our inequality to obtaining optimal energy thresholds below which all-time embeddedness holds along elastic flows, in the same manner as \cite{Mueller2021}; see Theorems \ref{thm:elasticflow} and \ref{thm:fixedlengthelasticflow}.
-In Section \ref{sect:elasticnetwork} we are concerned with existence of minimal elastic $\Theta$-networks, which is previously addressed by Dall'Acqua--Novaga--Pluda in the planar case \cite[Theorem 4.10]{DallAcqua2020} (see also \cite{DallAcqua2021}) but left open in higher codimensions, cf.\ \cite{DallAcqua2017}.
+In Section \ref{sect:elasticflow}, we apply our inequality to obtain optimal energy thresholds below which any elastic flow must be embedded for all time $t\geq0$, in the same manner as \cite{Mueller2021}; see Theorems \ref{thm:elasticflow} and \ref{thm:fixedlengthelasticflow}.
+In Section \ref{sect:elasticnetwork} we are concerned with existence of minimal elastic $\Theta$-networks.
+This problem was solved by Dall'Acqua--Novaga--Pluda in the planar case \cite[Theorem 4.10]{DallAcqua2020} (and \cite{DallAcqua2021}), see also \cite{DallAcqua2017}, but they indicate in the last paragraph of \cite[Section 4]{DallAcqua2020} that it remains open in higher codimensions.
 Here we resolve this problem in Theorem \ref{thm:existence_network}.

 The normalized bending energy $\bar{B}$ is a natural one-dimensional counterpart of the Willmore energy in the sense that both are scale-invariant functionals involving curvature and minimized only by a round shape.
 The total curvature $TC[\gamma]:=\int_\gamma|\kappa|ds$ is also similar but not effective for detecting embeddedness of closed curves since both the infima among embedded and non-embedded closed curves coincide with $2\pi$; see \cite{Mueller2021}.
 The energy $\bar{B}$ is certainly effective since a circle attains $\bar{B}=4\pi^2<4\varpi^*$.
 Recall that $4\pi^2$ is the minimum of $\bar{B}$ among closed curves since $\bar{B}\geq TC^2\geq 4\pi^2$ holds by the Cauchy-Schwarz inequality and Fenchel's theorem.